 What is the expected duration of the program, from beginning to the defense of the Ph.D.?

 Students are expected to finish their Ph.D. in three years.
 Sometimes extensions may be granted when required and justified and are subject to approval from the doctoral school.
-Extensions will only be given if external funding is available.
-The program provides funding for three years.
+Extensions will only be given by universities if external funding is available.
+The PPU program only provides funding for three years.

 Can you summarize the practical and academic offerings of this Ph.D. program?

 The program aims to meet the highest standards for education and training of Ph.D. students in the world.
 While spending most of the time working in individual research projects in a laboratory at Institut Pasteur, students benefit from excellent scientific courses and professional development trainings.
 The students will also be able to attend exciting seminars and participate in interactive workshops, annual retreats and journal clubs.
 The students within this program will be well supported by the staff, acting as advocates for the students’ scientific education and to provide assistance in any practical matters.
 A thesis advisory committee (TAC) will follow the students’ research progress and will offer guidance as needed in addition to that provided by the laboratory in which the student is working.
 The program offers a salary covering living costs and including health insurance.
 The program also offers assistance in obtaining housing upon arrival in France.
 Financial support for attending international conferences or summer courses will also be provided.